btcpayserver/btcpayserver-doc/docs/WalletSetup.md

 - [Electrum Wallet](./ElectrumWallet.md)
 - [Wasabi Wallet](./WasabiWallet.md)

-Click on the link above you will be redirected to a step by step tutorial on how to set up particular software wallet with BTCPay Server.
+Click on the links above and you will be redirected to a step by step tutorial on how to set up each particular software wallet with BTCPay Server.

-To spend and manage the funds received to your external software wallet, you can use an [internal BTCPay Wallet](./Wallet.md) and sign a transaction with your private key or simply manage the funds in that external wallet itself.
+To spend and manage the funds received to your external software wallet, you can use the [internal BTCPay Wallet](./Wallet.md) and sign a transaction with your private key or simply manage the funds in that external wallet itself.

 ## Create a new wallet

 If you do not have an existing wallet, you can generate a new one within your BTCPay Server.
-If are using a [third-party host](./ThirdPartyHosting.md), this option needs to be explicitly enabled by the server admin.
+If you are using a [third-party host](./ThirdPartyHosting.md), this option needs to be explicitly enabled by the server admin.
 Generating a new wallet in an environment you are not sure is trustworthy, is discouraged.

 :::warning
 When a new wallet is generated, BTCPay Server will show you a twelve word recovery seed.
 After the initial display, the recovery seed is wiped from the server, unless a [hot wallet option](./HotWallet.md) is enabled.